 Lurie Children’s Division of Ophthalmology provides world-class treatment and care for a full range of pediatric eye disorders, eye trauma and vision problems.
-The division consists of six board-certified ophthalmologists with fellowship training in pediatric ophthalmology and strabismus, and one optometrist with interest in pediatric care and low vision.
-In fiscal year 2016, the division offered care and consultations to approximately 17,615 patients and performed 761 surgeries.
+The division consists of ten board-certified ophthalmologists with fellowship training in pediatric ophthalmology and strabismus, and three optometrists with interests in pediatric care and low vision.
+Last year, the division offered care and consultations to approximately 17,910 patients and performed 829 surgeries.

-We also have Lurie Children's Optical Shop for Children, an in-house optical center that provides specialty frames for kids that are both durable and fashionable.
-Learn more about the optical shop.
+We also have two optical shops for children, optical centers that provide specialty frames for kids that are both durable and fashionable.
+Learn more about the optical shops.

 Our multidisciplinary approach to care leads us to work closely with physicians in a variety of other medical specialties since many childhood diseases and disorders often affect vision and the eye.
 The team collaborates with divisions across the medical center and works closely with longtime affiliates at Northwestern Memorial Hospital.

 Division head Brenda L. Bohnsack, MD, PhD is an Associate Professor at Northwestern University Feinberg School of Medicine.
 Dr. Bohnsack's clinical interests include include diagnosis and management of congenital eye diseases and childhood glaucoma.
 Click here to learn more about Dr. Bohnsack.

 We offer specialized treatment programs for children with certain eye conditions, including: